 Keyword sets are so fundamental to your ABM success that you should create them very early on after you complete your Demandbase One set up with a Demandbase implementor.
 Then complete this preparation:

-- Read Concept: Intent
+- Read Understanding Intent

 - Know what goal you want to accomplish with Demandbase, so that you can identify accounts that represent your ideal customers and keywords they would search for your product with.
 For example, maybe you want to attract the attention of more enterprise-level accounts.

-- You can rely on our pre-built account lists, Create account lists, or use keyword sets to create account lists.
+- You can rely on our pre-built account lists, create account lists, or use keyword sets to create account lists.

 - Access Keyword Sets: